DistAlgo/alda/README.md

      [0,1,0,0,0,0]]

 result = query(constraint='vertex_cover', vertex=v, edge=e)

-print(result['vc'])  # value of decision variable vc in solution print(result['num_vertex'])  # value of decision variable num_vertex
+print(result['vc'])  # value of decision variable vc in solution print(result['nvertex'])  # value of decision variable nvertex
 ```

-#### Constraint Solving Problem
+### Constraint satisfaction problems

-Constraint solving problem is the problem of finding assignments to decision variables while given constraints must be satisfied.
+Constraint satisfaction problems are problems specified as finding values of decision variables that satisfy given constraints.
 In the vertex cover example,
   - the decision variable is `vc` which is a map from `vertex` to `0` or `1`.
 	  For vertex `v`, `vc[v] == 1` means that `v` is inside the vertex cover, and `vc[v] == 0` means `v` not inside.
   - the constraint `cover` defines the vertex cover condition.